offen/docker-volume-backup/docs/reference/index.md

 # message on failure and all prior log output.

 # The recipient(s) of the notification.
 Supply a comma separated list
-# of adresses if you want to notify multiple recipients.
+# of addresses if you want to notify multiple recipients.
 If this is
 # not set, no emails will be sent.

 # EMAIL_NOTIFICATION_RECIPIENT="you@example.com"